 We have all heard of collagen supplements...
 Pill form, drink form, topical form...

 Do they work is the first question.
 Does a drink make you look younger?
 Many people market that a drink will make you look younger, and I'm giving you the TRUTH BOMBS today.
 Let's first start with, what is Collagen?

 Collagen is a protein, and that protein makes up 70% of your skin structure.
 At age 20 is when you have the peak of your Collagen.
-At age 20, peak collagen level.
 After that, your body will lose 1% of Collagen per year.

 So In actuality, the start of the aging process starts at age 20; this is something that you all need to think about.
-Tell your daughters, kids, clients, people, you care about and plant into their brains that it does start at age 20.
-Making sure you protect your skin starting from your younger years.
+Tell your daughters, kids, clients, and people you care about and plant into their brains that it does start at age 20.
+Make sure you protect your skin starting from your younger years.

 When you have a reduced amount of Collagen in the skin, your skin becomes less elastic, the skin looks thinner, and you tend to get more wrinkles.
 So that isn't something that I particularly want in my skin, which I have noticed a bit more lately.
 I'm going to be 42 this year, and I want to say that I think this last year, I've seen a massive difference in my skin.